devksingh4/coronavirus-graphing/README.md

 ## Usage:

-Edit the config cell in the notebook to edit the configuration.
+Edit the config cell in the `analysis.ipynb` notebook to edit the configuration.
 Then, run all cells.
 This notebook will output png files to the root folder.

+## Contributing:

+Contributions are welcome.
+See [CONTRIBUTING.md](https://github.com/devksingh4/coronavirus-graphing/blob/master/CONTRIBUTING.md)

 ## License Notice:
 Coronavirus (SARS-nCOV-2) Graphing Utility